kth.sePublications KTH

 KTH, School of Electrical Engineering and Computer Science (EECS).

-Analytics and predictions for planning construction processes2025Independent thesis Advanced level (degree of Master (Two Years)), 20 credits / 30 HE creditsStudent thesis
+Machine Learning for Integrated Communication and Sensing in Cell-Free Networks2025Independent thesis Advanced level (degree of Master (Two Years)), 20 credits / 30 HE creditsStudent thesis

 Abstract [en]